Drug and Alcohol Rehab in Shropshire

 However, there are always more affordable options available.

-In fact, there are a great deal of clinics who do not charge the service user directly and are instead funded by local councils or other public bodies.
+In fact, there are a great deal of addiction treatments in Shropshire who do not charge the service user directly and are instead funded by local councils or other public bodies.

 Public rehab is usually free, and people who attend can get most of the resources that are available at private rehab.